-In 2016, Manitoba had 9 LFEs.
-Six of these were industrial emitters and three were landfills.
-Together, these nine facilities accounted for about 8.6% of Manitoba’s total GHG emissions.
+In 2018, Manitoba had 8 LFEs.
+Six of these were industrial emitters and two were landfills.
+Together, these facilities accounted for about 8.8% of Manitoba’s total GHG emissions.

-Figure 1 shows how annual emissions from the 6 industrial facilities that were above 50 kT in 2016 have changed from 2004 to 2016.
-These 6 facilities accounted for about about 6.2% of Manitoba’s total GHG emissions in 2016.
+Figure 1 shows how annual emissions from Manitoba’s 8 largest emitters have changed from 2004 to 2018.
+These facilities accounted for about about 8.8% of Manitoba’s total GHG emissions in 2016.

 - An average car generates about 4.5 tonnes per year

-The table also shows how the 2016 data for these LFEs compares to the bigger picture:
+The table also shows how the 2018 data for these Large Final Emitters (LFE) compares to the bigger picture:

-- % MB total – the approximate percentage of Manitoba’s total GHG emissions in 2013 represented by each facility
+- % MB total – the approximate percentage of Manitoba’s total GHG emissions represented by each facility

 - min./T – the number of minutes it takes the facility to produces a tonne of CO2 equivalent